Full Time: February 18, 2020 – December 30, 2020Apply

 This course will present students with basic drug information, including pharmacological concepts.
 They will also learn their professional boundaries and legal obligations related to supporting and teaching clients to be independent with their medications.

 Students will learn to motivate, teach and support the independence of persons with mental illness and/or developmental disabilities with a variety of daily activities, including grooming, mobility, feeding, toileting and bathing.
-To best protect themselves and the people they are supporting, things like infection control, body mechanics and standard precautions will be covered.
+Things like infection control, body mechanics and standard precautions will be covered to protect students and the people they will be supporting.

 This course will assist students in learning to recognize and appreciate the importance of each client’s personal choice and their unique individual support needs without compromising health and safety.
 The course concludes by illustrating various methods for teaching self-help, as well as domestic, community, vocational and leisure skills, utilizing functional curriculum and task analysis.

-Over a 6-week period of time, students will gain the practical experience necessary to work effectively in the community.
+Over six weeks, students will gain the practical experience necessary to work effectively in the community.
 Students will have an opportunity to work at a level comparable to that of employable community support workers.
 Evaluation assignments must be completed.

 Tuition fees for this program are due and payable at least 30 days prior to the cohort start date.
 Students with guaranteed funding arrangements will be exempt from this requirement provided that they produce documentary proof at least 30 days prior to the cohort start date.